-Catherine McLeod-Seltzer was also a founder of Clara and, following Lucara's acquisition of Clara, was appointed to the Board.
+Catherine McLeod-Seltzer, a current director of Lucara, was also a founder of Clara and, following Lucara's acquisition of Clara, was appointed to the Board.
 Ms. McLeod-Seltzer received 400,000 Lucara shares as consideration for her Clara shares.
 Ms. McLeod-Seltzer may be issued up to an additional 600,000 shares of Lucara.
 Such additional shares will only be paid upon Clara achieving the performance milestones or upon the occurrence of a change of control event.